The Wild Duck

 Author: Henrik Ibsen

-I have not quoted excerpts from this as they would be meaningless and not be able toconvey the message of the play.
+I have not quoted excerpts from this as they would be meaningless and not be able to convey the message of the play.
 This is a break from my usual book reviews or reports as I usually quote excerpts from the author rather than explain it in my own words.

 This is a short play by Henrik Ibsen.
 The setting is Scandinavia in the late 1800s.
 It centers around a family that consists of Hjalmar Ekdal, father and a photographer, Gina, his wife and mother to their 14 year old daughter, Hedvig.
 The other two central characters are Haakon Werle a business owner in the town, and his son, Gregers, visiting from out of town.
 Gregers and Haakon do not get along well.
 It has to do with the fact Gregers thinks his father is corrupt and unethical and blamed him for his mother’s, (Haakon’s wife), death.
 This short play challenges a very basic concept we are all taught at a very young age-that truth is the best policy.
+There are occasions where it is not.

 It opens at a dinner party thrown by Haakon.
 Among the several people in attendance are his estranged son and Hjalmar.
 After the party Haakon and Gregers talk about Haakon’s eyes failing and the possibility of him going blind and him wanting to patch their relationship up.
 There was some criminal activity some years before for which Hjalmar’s father went to prison.
 Some of the hard feelings are around the incident.
 Both were supposedly involved but Hjalmar’s father took the fall.
 Gregers is an idealist, a moral crusader the type that is going to save the world.
 This affair comes up and the son was talking about the father financially involved with the Ekdals behind the scene setting Hjalmar up in the photography business years before.
 Gregers asks the father about it and in the process finds out Hjalmar’s wife was their housekeeper at one time and the financing of the photography business just happened to be shortly after this period and after Hjalmar and Gina were married.
 I think you can see the direction this is headed.